flosfor/pvbs/readme.txt

 2) Load sampledata.mat from PVBS using "Load Dataset (.mat)" (NOT "Load PV Experiment (.xml, .csv)" - this function is for loading experiments saved from Prairie View (VoltageRecording, LineScan, TSeries; via respective metadata), or .csv exported from PVBS)

+- For additional scripts that can be used with PVBS:
+Scripts for PVBS-processed data (https://github.com/flosfor/pvbs_auxiliary)